PyRigi/PyRigi/doc/development/howto/database_interface.md

 | `batch_size` | `500`                        | Rows per transaction.
 Must be `>= 1`, else `ValueError`.   |

 The `init()` method opens the connection and creates the schema.
 It must be called before any other method, is idempotent, and returns the service for chaining.
-The `close()` method closes the connection.
+The {meth}`~pyrigi.graphDB.service.GraphStoreService.close` method closes the connection.
 The context-manager form (`with GraphStoreService(...) as store:`) calls `init()` and `close()` automatically and is recommended.